 Another way to fight depression is to write in a journal every day.
 If you write down your thoughts and feelings, it can take a lot of stress off your back and make you feel happier.
 No one else has to read your journal, so do not be afraid to let it all out.

-Go See a Therapist for Treatment to Cope with Depression
+Go See a Therapist for Mental Health Treatment to Cope with Depression

 Talk therapy is an effective depression treatment method.
-During your one-on-one sessions with a therapist, he or she can help you understand your depression better and teach you new strategies for coping with depression.
+During your one-on-one sessions with a therapist on coping with your depression, he or she can help you understand your depression better and teach you new strategies for coping with depression.
 Do not hesitate to be completely open and honest in your counseling sessions.
 Your therapist is there to help you, not judge you.

-If you want to learn more information about treating depression, contact Life Adjustment Team.
+If you want to learn more information about coping & treating depression, contact Life Adjustment Team.